 - Criteria to achieve water conservation

 The water budget method works as a design tool, enabling professionals to create a sustainable landscape based on a quantity of water.
 In other words, this site-precise process determines the allowable amount of water used by the landscape and then helps the designer plan the landscape to fit this budget.
-The method includes plant variety, plant water demands, irrigation system design, and amount of water that the landscape uses from either irrigation or precipitation.
+The method includes plant variety, plant water demands, irrigation system design, and the amount of water that the landscape uses from either irrigation or precipitation.
 And the method must be associated with a particular period, such as a week, month, or year.